-Mixing benzos and alcohol is a dangerous practice that ends in death every day for many Americans.
-Whether a person mixes these powerful drugs with alcohol in an attempt to boost their intoxicating effects or accidentally combines them, the interaction between these two central nervous system depressants is always toxic and can easily lead to death by overdose.
+Mixing benzos and alcohol is dangerous and ends in death every day.
+Whether a person mixes these powerful drugs with alcohol to boost their intoxicating effects or accidentally combines them, the interaction between these two depressants is always toxic.
+Additionally, it can easily lead to death by overdose.

 What Are Benzos?

-Benzodiazepines, also called benzos, are sedatives that are used to treat moderate to severe anxiety-related disorders.
-They are effective for the short-term treatment of anxiety disorders but using them for more than 4 weeks consecutively carries a high risk of abuse and addiction.
+Benzodiazepines, also called benzos, are sedatives used to treat moderate to severe anxiety-related disorders.
+They are effective for the short-term treatment of anxiety disorders, but using them for more than 4 weeks consecutively carries a high risk of abuse and addiction.

-Benzos can also prompt feelings of euphoria, which can be intensified when combined with other drugs, such as alcohol or opioids.
+Benzos can also prompt euphoria, which can intensify when combined with other drugs, such as alcohol or opioids.